vtempest/ai-research-agent/README.md

 ### Statistics
-525K words with frequencies of at least 16 wikipages, between 3 to 23 characters of English alphanumerics like az09, punctuation like -/, and diacritics like éï, but filter out numbers and foreign language.
+325K words with frequencies of at least 32 wikipages, between 3 to 23 characters of English alphanumerics like az09, punctuation like -/, and diacritics like éï, but filter out numbers and foreign language.

 - *Total Articles (Wiki-en-2020)*: 5,989,879

+- *Total Terms (frequency>=32)*: 324896
+- *Filesize (JSON, frequency>=32)*: 4MB

 - *Total Terms (frequency>=16)*: 525674
 - *Filesize (JSON, frequency>=16)*: 7MB